mullman1/hpc_testing/Sorting/README.md

 title:  Exercise Two - Sorting
 author: Prof. Dr. Ronald C. Moore
         <ronald.moore@h-da.de>
-date:   October 2012
+date:   October 2021
 ...

-# Exercise Twp : Sorting
+# Exercise Tw0 : Sorting

 The goal of this exercise is to investigate ways to do sorting in parallel, using multiple hosts and message passing (!).